ryanflorence/rf-release/README.md

 -----------------------------------------------------

 That's fine, just do your build first w/o committing, then run `release`.
 It'll all go in the same commit.
+For example, [react-router][2]'s release script does this.

 License and Copyright
 ---------------------